Comandeer/esm-loader-manager/README.md

 **Works with Node 16.12.0+**.

+⚠️ As ESM loaders are still experimental in Node.js, this package should also be considered experimental. **Use in production environment at your own risk!**

 ## How does it work?

 This package allows to use several [ESM loaders](https://nodejs.org/api/esm.html#loaders) inside one Node.js application.
 It basically provides an ESM loader that can be configured to pass some of importing modules to user-provided transformation functions (see [Examples](#Examples) section for more info).